swup/swup/README.md

 Explore our [interactive demos](https://swup.js.org/getting-started/demos/) to see swup in action.

+## Documentation

+Visit our [official documentation](https://swup.js.org/getting-started) to learn more.

 ## Plugins

 Swup is small by design.
 Extended features can be added via [plugins](https://swup.js.org/plugins/):